 \subsection{Classification Results}

 For classification tasks, we used two metrics.
-Our models improve \textsc{Llama-2}-amharic scores as shown in Afrisenti, masakhanews and QA tasks in Figure \ref{fig:classification}.
-The other metrics we reported were how many times the model returns useful output.
-For AfriSenti classification task, 759 and 52 out of 1999 test data are not in any of the three classes for \textsc{Llama-2}-amharic and GPT-4, respectively.
-Our models reduce this unusable does not produce unusable outputs.
-For MasakhaNews 248, 136, 106, and 3, results are unusable for \textsc{Llama-2}-Amharic, our task dataset model, our combined model, and GPT-4, respectively.
+Our models improve \textsc{Llama-2}-Amharic scores as shown in AfriSenti, MasakhaNews, and QA tasks in Figure \ref{fig:classification}.
+The other metrics we reported measure how many times the model returns one of the categories.
+For the AfriSenti classification task, 759 and 52 out of 1999 test data are not in any of the three classes for \textsc{Llama-2}-Amharic and GPT-4, respectively.
+Our models reduce these unusable results and do not produce unusable outputs.
+For MasakhaNews 248, 136, 106, and 3, results are unusable for \textsc{Llama-2}-Amharic, Walia (task data), Walia (combined data), and GPT-4, respectively.
 In MasakhaNews case, GPT-4 tends to take the lead in producing reasonable outputs.